Banner image

 Text

-Our partner Cœur de Forêt has decided to restore the island’s precious ecosystems and support the indigenous populations to move towards a more sustainable agroecology.
-To achieve this, it is driving a threefold project consisting of reforestation, creating ethical industries and raising awareness of the powers of medicinal plants among the communities.
+Our partner, Cœur de Forêt, has chosen to restore the island’s precious ecosystems and support indigenous communities in transitioning to more sustainable agroecological practices.
+To this end, it is carrying out a threefold initiative focused on reforestation, the development of ethical value chains, and raising awareness among local populations about the benefits of medicinal plants.

 A forest going up in smoke